From time to time, Social Security will conduct a medical review to see if you are still disabled. Most reviews pass without problems.

 Reviews are a normal part of being on disability, they will happen from time to time no matter what, and most will pass with no problems.
 It will most likely be at least six months before you get an answer for your review, so this is a good time to slow down and focus on taking care of yourself.

 Most reviews are easily approved, but even if you run into a problem you’ll have plenty of opportunities to appeal and turn things around.
 There are also ways to keep your benefits going during the appeal.
 If any problem comes up with your review, there will be time to change things or turn things around.

 How Does Social Security Decide if I am Still Disabled?

+Passing a review is much easier than what you went through when you first applied and got approved.
 If you’d like to learn more about how Social Security makes this decision and what the requirements are, take a look here: How to Be Prepared for a Continuing Disability Review